nialaing/ekmn2/README.md

 The goal of Kaleidoscope Kitchen is to inspire people to try new recipes and awaken their palate to international flavors.

 To accomplish this, we:
-•	Designed a mockup on Canva,
+  - Designed a mockup on Canva,
-•	And found inspiration from real-world food websites including: Minimalist Baker, Pinch of Yum, Hello Fresh, and Blue Apron
+  - Found inspiration from real-world food websites including: Minimalist Baker, Pinch of Yum, Hello Fresh, and Blue Apron

 With the mockups and inspiration, we built simple-yet-beautiful webpages that really showcase the beauty of the food.
 See our homepage mockup below: